davea42/libdwarf-code/README.md

 Ignore this section if using meson (or cmake).

-This is not recommended as it requires you have
+This is not recommended as it requires you have more software installed.

+for configure install at least:

+    automake
+    libtool
-GNU autotools and pkg-config installed.
+    pkg-config
+    xz

 Here we assume the source is in  a directory named /path/to/code